caseykneale/ChemometricsTools.jl/README.md

   - [Regression](https://github.com/caseykneale/ChemometricsTools.jl/blob/master/shootouts/RegressionShootout.jl)
   - [Fault Detection](https://github.com/caseykneale/ChemometricsTools.jl/blob/master/shootouts/AnomalyShootout.jl)

-### Package Status => "Bug-fix" Public release! (v 0.4.2)
+### Package Status => "Feature-fix" Public release! (v 0.4.4)
-ChemometricsTools is pretty darn new, and was recently accepted to be registered as an official Julia package!
+ChemometricsTools is pretty new, and was recently accepted to be registered as an official Julia package!
 Yep, so you can  ```Pkg.add("ChemometricsTools")``` to install it.
-The git repo has the most stable version right now, I fixed a lot of bugs since 0.2.3.
-In 0.4.2 almost all of the functionality available can reliably be used/abused, and the documentation is getting there, but it's hard to keep up with all the features I've been adding.
-There's probably a few bugs looming, but I haven't found anything too unusual yet!
-Some pretty big plans for v0.5.0, but I've personally been testing this package doing some work with a fellow analytical chemist.
+The git repo's master branch has the most stable version right now, I fixed a lot of bugs since 0.2.3.
+In 0.4.4 almost all of the functionality available can reliably be used/abused, and the documentation is getting there, but it's hard to keep up with all the features I've been adding.
+There's probably still a few bugs.
+Some interesting plans for v0.5.0, but I've personally been testing this package doing some work with a fellow analytical chemist.

+### Version Release Strategy
+< 0.3.0 : Mapping functionality, prototyping
+*< 0.5.0 : Testing via actual usage on real data, look for missing essentials*
+< 0.7.5 : Public input (find those bugs!).
+Complete docs with examples.
+Adequate Unit Tests.
+< 1.0.0 : Focus on performance, stability, generalizability, lock down the package syntax.

 # Package Highlights
 ### Transforms/Pipelines